huazzers/desma126/docs/syllabus.md

 #### Participation / Attendance
 This is an **in-person course**, so please come to class on time.
 We will be covering a lot of content quickly, so it is *very* important that you are present for each lesson.

-If you are more than 15 minutes late, you will be marked as late.
+If you are more than 10 minutes late to class (ie. 9:10 a.m.), you will be marked as late.
 Three late marks results in an unexcused absence.

 **If you anticipate having to miss class, email the TA as soon as possible.** You get **two** unexcused absences before it starts affecting your grade.
 Every unexcused absence that follows will result in one full letter grade deduction from your participation score.